clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 		Add the |CL| `network-basic` bundle to get the :command:`netstat` command.

-Figure 7 is an example which shows two VNC sessions (5901 and 5905) accepting connections from any host as specified by the `0.0.0.0`'s.
+Figure 7 shows two VNC sessions (5901 and 5905) accepting connections from any host as specified by the `0.0.0.0`'s.
 This is before the `-localhost` option was used.